induktio/thinker/Details.md

 22. ***Removed***
 23. [MISC] Fixed a registry check at startup (Vista/Win7) whether a complete installation has been performed.
 Prevents #FILEFIND_NOCD from being incorrectly displayed.
 24. [BUG] Units without the Amphibious Pods ability can no longer move to a land tile from a sea base without there being a transport in land tile.
-25. [BUG][SMAX] Prevent the Caretakers from being given the possibility of building secret project "Ascent to Transcendence" which goes against their philosphy and would cause them to declare war on themselves if built.
-Problem with logic, code exists which should of prevented it from displaying but didn't.
+25. [BUG][SMAX] Prevent the Caretakers from being given the possibility of building secret project "Ascent to Transcendence" which goes against their philosophy and would cause them to declare war on themselves if built.
+Problem with logic, code exists which should have prevented it from displaying but didn't.
 26. [BUG] Allow tiles with more than one probe ability to evict probes (more than one unit, probe has to be top most) ; when evicting probe, only send top unit to home base -> prevents non-probe units from being booted as well. -> using same code used to return probes to base after successful mission
 27. [BUG][SMAX] Fixed bug when AI successfully completes probe action of freeing a captured faction leader (FREEWILLY/FREEWHO) where it would reset a non-captured faction.
 The problem was that AI would always try to free the very first faction (usually PC) regardless of whether they were eliminated or not.
 Fix now obtains all potential faction leaders to free and randomly picks one.
 28. [BUG][SMAX] Add references to use a new file (movlistx.txt) for SMAX specific info after secret project movies rather than one shared between SMAC/SMAX (movlist.txt).